DanielSiepmann/typo3-extension-workshop/Documentation/source/CustomRecords.rst

 can configure Extbase to map a Model to a specific database table, we can auto match them.
 For a Model ``\Workshop\ExampleExtension\Domain\Model\Address``, the database table would be ``tx_exampleextension_domain_model_address``.
 So this will be our database table name for our example.
+Also TYPO3 uses convention over configuration, so the TCA for this table is placed within :file:`Configuration/TCA/tx_exampleextension_domain_model_address.php` within our Extension.

 Also each property within the model is written lowerCamelCase, while the database columns are written snake_case.